How will construction affect traffic in the I-64/High Rise Bridge corridor?

-The exterior shoulders between Route 17 and Great Bridge Boulevard will be constructed for general traffic use during periods of peak congestion.
-That means drivers will have three non-tolled travel lanes in this stretch of I-64 during heavy congestion, plus one managed lane.
+The exterior shoulders between Route 17 and Great Bridge Boulevard will be constructed for use as a non-tolled, managed lane that general traffic can use during periods of peak congestion.
+That means drivers will have three non-tolled lanes in this stretch of I-64 during heavy congestion, plus one managed HOT lane.

 The existing travel lanes will also receive an asphalt overlay during construction.